harmyderoman/simple-vue-grid/README.md

   </simple-grid-container>
 ```

-Also you can set props:
+Also you can set follow props:

 - `gap` - for gap between your items.
 - `elasticColumns` - for `minmax(${this.columnWidth}, 1fr)` style